Cartier1288/noise.aseprite-extension/README.md

 ./package.sh
 ```

-If your system has `.aseprite-extension` registered to aseprite, you should just be able to open the
+If your system has `.aseprite-extension` extensions registered to aseprite, you should just be able
-file and have it automatically add the extension for you.
+to open the file that running `package.sh` created and have it automatically add the extension for
+you.

 Otherwise, open the generated `noise.aseprite-extension` package from within aseprite by going to
-`Edit > Preferences > Extensions`, clicking on `Add Extension` and navigating to the package and
+`Edit > Preferences > Extensions`, clicking on `Add Extension` and navigating to the package file
-opening it.
+and selecting it.

 ### Dynamic Linking Problems